Hadrian’s Wall Path National Trail

 Causeway Coast Way

-Hop over to Northern Ireland to hit the 33 mile, two-day route known as the Causeway Coast Way: passing through a designated Area of Outstanding Natural Beauty and via of Britain’s most iconic landmarks the walk is the best way to experience Northern Ireland’s dramatic, rugged north coast.
+Hop over to Northern Ireland to hit the 33-mile, two-day route known as the Causeway Coast Way: passing through a designated Area of Outstanding Natural Beauty and via one of the UK’s most iconic landmarks, the walk is the best way to experience Northern Ireland’s dramatic, rugged north coast.
 Leaving from the picturesque Victorian seaside resort of Portstewart, the Causeway Coast Way winds past the ruins of the medieval Dunluce Castle perched on its crumbling rocky outcrop, stopping off at the geological wonder that is the Giant’s Causeway and the breathtaking Carrick-a-Rede Rope Bridge before ending in beautiful Ballycastle.

 Pembrokeshire Coast Path National Trail

 Boasting 186 miles of some of Britain’s most spectacular coastline, the Pembrokeshire Coast Path National Trail in Wales traverses a varied marine landscape from towering clifftops and dramatic rock arches to wide sandy beaches and scenic coastal towns.
 The first section of the Pembrokeshire Coast Path from St Dogmaels to Newport just happens to be its most arduous stretch with frequent steep hills and dramatic, sheer cliff faces.
-It’s a perfect trek for the experienced hiker, although there are less challenging sections like the stretch between the stunning rock formations of Stack Rock and The Green Bridge of Wales to St Govan’s Chapel.
+It’s a perfect trek for the experienced hiker, but there are less challenging sections such as the stretch between the stunning rock formations of Stack Rock and The Green Bridge of Wales to St Govan’s Chapel, too.

 Cotswold Way National Trail

-Winding its way just over 100 miles through some of Britain’s most picturesque countryside, the Cotswold Way National Trail is a scenic route taking in chocolate box villages, rolling green hills and sites of ancient historical significance stretching from Chipping Campden in the north to Bath in the south.
-While the whole route can take between seven and ten days to complete, the Cotswold Way National Trail is broken down into several manageable circular walks like the Winchcombe and Belas Knap route, a scenic walk starting at the market town of Winchcombe.
+Winding its way just over 100 miles through some of Britain’s most picturesque countryside, the Cotswold Way National Trail is a scenic route taking in chocolate-box villages, rolling green hills and sites of ancient historical significance stretching from Chipping Campden in the north to Bath in the south.
+While the whole route can take between seven and 10 days to complete, the Cotswold Way National Trail is broken down into several manageable circular walks such as the Winchcombe and Belas Knap route, a scenic walk starting at the market town of Winchcombe.

 Edale to Crowden, Pennine Way